itslebi/GDDraco/README.md

 - [Python](https://www.python.org/)
 - [SCons](https://scons.org/) (used for building)
 _⚠️ [Godot CPP](https://github.com/godotengine/godot-cpp) is used by this project and is provided in the source code already._
+_⚠️ [Draco SDK](https://github.com/google/draco) is used by this project and is provided in the source code already._
 _⚠️ [VS Code](https://code.visualstudio.com/) is recommended and the base import path settings are provided._

 ### 1. Clone the Repository